AaronMorgan582/Spreadsheet/Spreadsheet/Spreadsheet/README.txt

     Time spent on Implementation: 5 hours.
     Time spent Debugging: 3 hours.
     Time spent Testing: 3 hours.

     Total Time: 19 hours.

+    I think that the estimation of my time has been mostly what I expected for each Assignment; although my actual time and expected time have not matched up on occasion (such as this Assignment), that is mostly because I get stuck on one particular aspect of the
+    Assignment that I don't know how to solve.
+For this Assignment, it took me significantly longer than expected to figure out how to use the XML Read/Write.
+It also wasn't very clear how Evaluate was supposed to work with this Assignment (instructions never mentioned it, thus expected time didn't account for it), so it took me a while to figure out how to correctly evaluate a Formula.

 3. Consulted Peers: